You’ve likely heard someone say “poker is an evolving game”, well no play better exemplifies this than the donk bet.

 Once thought to be a play only used by ‘donks’, hence the term, it’s become a widely accepted strategy, and even an integral part of many top poker player’s winning ways.

-This article, we aim to provide you with the knowledge you need to start making better use of the donk bet.
+In this article, we aim to provide you with the knowledge you need to start making better use of the donk bet.
 In turn, this will also allow you to proceed more competently in a hand when facing a donk bet.
 With this useful skill in your toolbox, you’ll be a tougher adversary at the poker table!

 So let’s briefly discuss what a donk bet is and then dive into why donk betting is such a great strategy to use!